tikv/website/content/docs/3.0/reference/faq.md

 To solve this problem, use the [`store delete`](https://github.com/pingcap/pd/tree/55db505e8f35e8ab4e00efd202beb27a8ecc40fb/tools/pd-ctl#store-delete--label--weight-store_id----jqquery-string) function to delete the previous store and then restart TiKV.

-## TiKV master and slave use the same compression algorithm, why the results are different?
+## TiKV leader replicas and follower replicas use the same compression algorithm, why the results are different?

-Currently, some files of TiKV master have a higher compression rate, which depends on the underlying data distribution and RocksDB implementation.
-It is normal that the data size fluctuates occasionally.
-The underlying storage engine adjusts data as needed.
+TiKV stores data in the LSM tree, in which each layer has a different compression algorithm.
+If two replicas of the same data are located in different layers in two TiKV nodes, the two replicas might occupy different space.

 ## What are causes for "TiKV channel full"?